 The California Department of Justice lays out several considerations for swabbing blood and bodily fluids.

-Choose the right swab size: According the the CDOJ, “the size of the stain should influence the size of a substrate used to collect the stain… Do not smear a small stain over a large surface.”
-This can be achieved by using a small tipped swab or by concentrating the stain into just one small area of the swab.
+- Choose the right swab size.
+According to the CDOJ, “the size of the stain should influence the size of a substrate used to collect the stain.
+Do not smear a small stain over a large surface.”
+For a small stain choose a small tipped swab or collect the stain into just one small area of the swab.

-Slightly moisten swab tip with distilled water, following the steps outlined above.
+- Slightly moisten the swab tip with distilled water, following the steps outlined above.

-Apply tip to sample area and rub with moderate pressure, rotating only once.
+- Apply tip to sample area and with moderate pressure rotate only once.

-3) Preservation of Cells for Safe Transport & Storage
+Preservation of Cells for Safe Transport and Storage

 The most important aspect of collecting cells is ensuring the swab is completely dry during transport to prevent mold and other bacterial growth.